Kaegele/lucas5382/README.md

 - 👋 Hi, I’m LUCAS E. KAEGELE
 - 👀 I’m interested in computer science and java programming with spring boot framework and laravel framework of php
-- 🌱 I’m currently learning Information Communication and Technology
+- 🌱 I’m currently learning API Design and Documentation
 - 💞️ I’m looking to collaborate on Programming Java and php
 - 📫 How to reach me kaegelelucas56@gmail.com